-Ms. Liz is Accounts Coordinator for Seton Montessori School.
-Her responsibilities include supporting the work of the Registrar and liaising with families on their accounts and records, and managing the school’s accounts payable.
+Liz Celistan is Accounts Coordinator for Seton Montessori Institute and School.
+Her responsibilities include supporting the work of the Admissions Coordinator, liaising with families and adult learners on their accounts and records, and managing the school’s accounts payable.
 Ms. Liz has a BA in Communications from Clark Atlanta University, has received training as a Montessori Paraprofessional, and has completed several additional administration and legal courses.

 Marcia Zaremba, Mary Ann Araiza & Doreen Moody

 Ms. Mary, Ms. Mary Ann and Ms. Doreen serve as the receptionists and administrative assistants for Seton and the Infant & Toddler Community.